Real Estate Defense Law

-Liens are claims against property placed by another person or entity in order to secure payment of a debt from monies or services owed.
-There are two types of liens that can be placed on your property; voluntary and involuntary liens.
+A property lien is a legal claim against real estate granting the holder of the lien a specified amount of money upon the sale of the property.
+There are two types of liens that may exist against a property: voluntary and involuntary liens.
 Voluntary liens are imposed by a contract between the creditor and the debtor.
-A classical example of a voluntary lien as opposed to an involuntary lien is when a lender records a mortgage on your property when you borrowed money to pay for the property.
-On the other hand, involuntary liens are imposed by law.
-An example of an involuntary lien is when a lien is placed on property for outstanding taxes and other unpaid debts.
+A common example of a voluntary lien is when a borrower purchases a property with a loan from a bank and the bank records a mortgage on the property.
+On the other hand, an involuntary lien is imposed by law.
+An example of an involuntary lien is when a lien is placed on a property for outstanding taxes and other unpaid debts.

 Our firm is experienced in dealing with matters concerning: